 Tempura.
 Yum, yum, yummy.
 I know what you’re thinking guys.
 Sorry, I’m talking about the famous tempura – Filipino style street food.
 The authentic Japanese tempura is a bit expensive dish of shrimp, seafood or vegetable.

 Saging Minantika-an (Banana- Cue)

-Banana cue is made with deeply fried bananas coated in caramelized brown sugar.
+Banana cue is made with deep fried bananas coated in caramelized brown sugar.
 The bananas used for this recipe are Saba bananas, which are very commonly used for cooking in the Philippines.
-It is usually skewered on a bamboo stick, and sold on the streets.
-The skewer stick is just for ease of serving and eating, but is not cooked on the skewer.
+It is usually skewered on a bamboo stick and sold on the streets.
+The skewer stick is just for ease of serving and eating but is not cooked on the skewer.

 Puso (“poo-SO”) is rice wrapped and boiled in a triangular casing made of woven coconut leaves.
 It is also called hanging rice, as the packets are often picturesquely hung in bunches using the long ends of the leaves.
 Puso’s true origins seem lost in the annals of history, but variations of the same dish are familiar sights in other Southeast Asian countries, including Brunei, Malaysia, and Indonesia (where it’s called ketupat).
 Regardless, it’s become an icon of Cebuano street food, for reasons both delicious and practical.